 CAPFs canteens to sell only indigenous products from June 1

-New Delhi, May 13: The canteens under the Central Armed Police Forces (CAPF) will only sell indigenous products from June 1, in line ith Prime Minister Narendra Modi's call for self-reliant India.
+New Delhi, May 13: The canteens under the Central Armed Police Forces (CAPF) will only sell indigenous products from June 1, in line with Prime Minister Narendra Modi's call for self-reliant India.

 Shah also appealed to the people of the country to make maximum use of the products made in the country and encourage others to do the same.